GeorgeRNG/GeorgeRNG/README.md

 # GeorgeRNG
 I'm too lazy to use images or anything fancy for now.
-- Discord: grog#8058
+- Discord: georgerng
-- Literaly nothing else
+- Literally nothing else, I don't check my email so it's not here.

 ## Web Developer
 ### Frontend